Overhead aerial of a monohull sail yacht on deep blue water, mast and foredeck seen from directly above

 Sailboat Insurance for Cruisers, Liveaboards and Charter

 How you use the boat shapes the cover more than its length does.
-Four owner types come up most.
+Three owner types come up most, and older boats get their own section above.

 Cruisers and bluewater sailors